Topics Covered in this blog

-Choosing treatment that is right for you can be a daunting journey.
-Your doctor will sit down with you to create a personalized strategy that fits your individual situation.
+Choosing a treatment option that is right for you can be a daunting journey.
+Your doctor will sit with you to create a personalized strategy that fits your situation.
 For example, if your goals are to preserve your uterus, ovaries, or fertility, this can impact which treatment option you will want to pursue.

-UFE does not require you to stay overnight at a hospital, does not require stitches or general anesthesia, does not interfere with your hormones, is able to preserve your uterus and fertility, offers a shorter recovery period when compared to surgeries, as well as allow you to recover in the comfort of your own home.
+UFE does not require you to stay overnight at a hospital, does not require stitches or general anesthesia, does not interfere with your hormones, can preserve your uterus and fertility, offers a shorter recovery period when compared to surgeries, as well as allow you to recover in the comfort of your own home.